crate/crate-tutorials/docs/create-user.rst

 prompted to enter a username and password.

-In order to create a user that can be used to authenticate from a remote machine, first `install Crash`_ (or `another client`_) on the same machine you installed CrateDB on.
+In order to create a user that can be used to authenticate from a remote machine, first :ref:`install crash <crash:getting-started>` or other :ref:clients-tools:index` on the same machine you installed CrateDB on.
 Then, connect to CrateDB running on ``localhost``.

-While you can also perform the steps outlined below within `Admin UI`_ itself, the walkthrough will outline how to do it using the CrateDB Shell (Crash_) on the command line.
+While you can also perform the steps outlined below within :ref:`admin-ui:index` itself, the walkthrough will outline how to do it using the :ref:`crash:index` on the command line.

 -------